pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 # Futhark
 ## Selling point: Effortless, functional GPGPU
-> Disclaimer: My opinion of Futhark is probably a bit biased, since I recently had the pleasure of [contributing to the compiler](https://github.com/diku-dk/futhark/pull/1677).
+> Disclaimer: My opinion of Futhark is probably a bit biased since I recently had the pleasure of [contributing to the compiler](https://github.com/diku-dk/futhark/pull/1677).

 Programming for the GPU is a notoriously difficult and laborious discipline.
-Modern GPUs are strange beasts, very unlike CPU's.
+Modern GPUs are strange beasts, very unlike CPUs.
 Writing efficient GPGPU (General Purpose GPU) code is a daunting task, often requiring a breadth of knowledge about the target architecture.

-[Futhark](https://futhark-lang.org/) is a purely functional, data-parallel language which attempts to make programming for the GPU much more accessible, and to unburden the programmer of much of the mental overhead usually implied by the paradigm.
+[Futhark](https://futhark-lang.org/) is a purely functional, data-parallel language that attempts to make programming for the GPU much more accessible and to unburden the programmer of much of the mental overhead usually implied by the paradigm.

 In the case of Futhark, I think the best way to introduce the language is simply to show some code.
 Below is a Futhark program containing a single function, `vector_length`, which given an array of floats representing an `n`-dimensional vector, returns the length (euclidean norm) of that vector.
 It does this by first squaring each element, then summing all the elements up, and finally taking the square root of the sum.